Key information

 All doctoral candidates are first registered as MPhil candidates.
 The process of upgrading - that is, upgrading registration from MPhil to PhD - takes place at the end of the first year of study (or part-time equivalent) and involves all members of the Supervisory Committee in the assessment of the candidate's work to date.

-Specifically, the potential of the work to be developed into a PhD thesis of University of London standard.
-It is based on the Research Plan and a presentation of that plan to the Supervisory Committee.
+The Committee will consider the potential of the work to be developed into a PhD thesis of University of London standard.
 Candidates who are not upgraded in accordance with this process will not be eligible to proceed to submission of a PhD thesis, although they may proceed to submit for an MPhil at the end of two years of full-time registration or part-time equivalent.

 Doctoral students will be required to complete the Research Integrity Online Programme, as part of their upgrading requirement.